XiaoyuBIE1994/DVAE/README.md

 ## Usage

-`dvae` has been designed to be designed to be easily used in a modular way.
-All you need to do is to specify a configure file path to innitiale a model, then you could either:
+`dvae-speech` has been designed to be easily used in a modular way.
+All you need to do is to specify a configure file path for model initialization, then you could either:

 - train(): train your model with training/validation dataset specified in your configure file
 - generate(): generate a reconstructed audio with an input audio file